N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Tyler C: Nothing to suggest for improvement at this time.

    Ibrahim H: There is no room for improvement, everything was perfect.

+   Elian: There is nothing I think we should improve on everything went very well.
 ### Next Steps

 Tyler C: Start researching and deciding on a game framework or library to use with our games.
 Brush up on programming languages going to be used in our project.